PrestaShop/docs/src/content/1.7/development/components/hook/symfony-bridge.md

 ---
 title: Symfony bridge for hooks
+weight: 20
 ---

 # Symfony bridge for hooks

 In Back-Office, migrated pages are powered by Symfony.
 The powerful [Symfony Event Dispatcher][sf-event-dispatcher] has been chosen to replace, in the long term, hooks.
 However, in order to preserve backward compatibility, both systems coexist in 1.7.

-It is important that modules which subscribe to a hook are correctly notified no matter where the hook is dispatched form, be it in legacy code or modern code.
+It is important that modules which subscribe to a hook are correctly notified no matter where the hook is dispatched from, be it in legacy code or modern code.

 In legacy code, hooks are dispatched using `Hook::exec()`.